Missouri Botanical Gardens Garden Glow Event

 The path then passes the Botanical Luminaries before heading to the Twinkling Tunnel.
 Take some photos here, but don’t linger in the tunnel as it can cause a traffic backup at this popular spot.

 Kids will enjoy the life-sized inflatable snow globe.
-Normally you can hop inside for a fun photo, but with COVID the globe is viewable from the outside only.
+You can even hop inside for a photo op.

 The Magical Meadow is another beautiful spot.
 The lights here are also synchronized to music.
 Another glowing tunnel and twinkling gazebo are located in this area.